cran/novelforestSG/README.md

 We believe that the sharing of datasets is important for advancing ecology.
-When you use the data or model output in your original research or meta-analysis, we appreciate if the following paper is cited:
+When you use the data or model output in your original research or meta-analysis, we appreciate if the following papers are cited.

+If you use the trees data:

 > Lai, H. R., Tan, G. S. Y., Neo, L., Kee, C. Y., Yee, A. T. K., Tan, H.
 > T. W., & Chong, K. Y. (2021).
 Decoupled responses of native and exotic